Loremaster/Loremaster.github.io/source/_posts/2014-08-01-another-guide-to-upgrade-to-rails-4-dot-1.markdown

 categories:
 ---

-Rails 4.1 is pretty nice release, but upgrade to this version may be pain.
+Rails 4.1 is pretty nice release, but upgrade to this version may be painful.
 In this post I'll try to help you.

 First of all, you need to install the latest version of Rails.
-Here I'll describe situation for `4.1.2`, because I couldn't bump app higher (and yes, upgrade from `4.1.1` to `4.1.2` may be pain too).
+Here I'll describe situation for `4.1.2`, because I couldn't bump app higher (and yes, upgrade from `4.1.1` to `4.1.2` may be painful too, welcome to Rails world).

 {% codeblock Gemfile lang:ruby %}
 gem 'rails', '4.1.2'